 Verduci tossed his down like a tequila shot.
 His face contorted like he’d swallowed napalm.
 He coughed violently into his fist and curled up over his knees.
 McCullough clapped him firmly between the shoulder blades.

 The President stared fretfully at his drink.
 What he really wanted was more Cherry Garcia.
 “Jamaicans.
 Aren’t they the guys with the brightly-colored knit caps?” he asked, tugging on the general’s sleeve.

 “Yes, Mr. President.”

-McCullough helped himself to another cognac.
-He sniffed it thoughtfully and then raised it in a toast.
-“Gentlemen.
-Here’s to a well-trained, well-equipped, well-disciplined, elite fighting force in the defense of truth, justice and the American way.”
+McCullough poured himself another cognac, sniffing it thoughtfully before raising his glass in a toast.
+“Here’s to a well-trained, well-equipped, well-disciplined, elite fighting force for truth, justice, and the American way.”

+As he sipped his juice, Morrison wondered how Elvis and Jimi came to be his responsibility.
 Part of it was driving.
-Sitting behind the wheel assumed a certain place in the pecking order.
-Part of it was his own personality, paired with a basic rule he learned in high school physics: nature abhors a vacuum.
-The rest was like the Three Stooges French Foreign Legion sketch where the Captain asked three volunteers to step forward.
-When everyone else in the formation stepped back, Larry, Moe and Curly volunteered.
-That’s what happened to me, Morrison realized.
-I forgot to step back.
+Sitting behind the wheel assumed a particular place in the pecking order.
+Part of it was his personality, paired with a basic rule he learned in high school physics: nature abhors a vacuum.
+The rest was like the Three Stooges French Foreign Legion sketch, where the captain asked three volunteers to step forward.
+When everyone else stepped back, Larry, Moe, and Curly “volunteered.”

 That’s what happened to me, he realized.
 I forgot to step back.

 Morrison felt like he’d been caught in a misguided practical joke.
 The limo rolled to a dead stop in front of the Chapel d’Love.
 He knew, without checking, the Chapel’s phone number was the one Cosmo had given Elvis.
 And then there was the Special Delivery letter.
 The hard part was not the weirdness of it all but feeling like he was the only one not in on the gag.
 Morrison smiled softly, realizing he was enjoying whatever this was.